siefca/attribute-filters/docs/USAGE.md

 #### `attribute_sets` ####

 The [`attribute_sets`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters:attribute_sets)
-method returns a hash containing **all the defined attribute sets** indexed by their names.
+method returns a meta set containing **all the defined attribute sets** indexed by their names.
 It won't return the exact internal hash but a duplicate and every set within it will also be a duplicate of the original one.